DIDSR/hybrid-breastCT/code/README.md

-recon_algorithms     = ['FDK']             #['FDK', 'SART', 'CGLS', 'MLEM'], refer to TIGRE documentation iterations           = 30                  # called if using iterative recon algorithm flagHU               = 0  # [0:mu  1:HU]   # output CT voxel values in mu or HU form effective_energy_keV = 36.2                # effective energy of current x-ray spectrum
-mu_water             = 0.298               # mu of water at effective energy of 36.2keV, used for conversion from mu to HU
+recon_algorithms     = ['FDK']             #['FDK', 'SART', 'CGLS', 'MLEM'], refer to TIGRE documentation iterations           = 30                  # called if using iterative recon algorithm flagHU               = 0  # [0:mu  1:HU]   # output CT voxel values in mu or HU form effective_energy_keV = 36.2                # effective energy of current x-ray spectrum, used for conversion from mu to HU. mu_water             = 0.298               # mu of water at effective energy of 36.2keV, used for conversion from mu to HU

 # Flag for saving outputs into data_dir